WinZip Express for Outlook

 Click the options buttons to set preferences for the conversions:

-- Convert to PDF: Click to set preferences for converting documents to PDF files.
+- Convert to PDF by default: Click to set preferences for converting documents to PDF files.

-- Resize images: Click to set the desired size for image resizing.
+- Reduce images by default: Click to set the desired size for image resizing.

-- Watermark: Click to specify the watermark text, transparency level, and other watermarking options.
+- Watermark by default: Click to specify the watermark text, transparency level, and other watermarking options.

 - Find more WinZip Express Add-Ons.